Yorkshire Wildlife Park: The Yorkshire Hive

 In 2021, the park opened its new entrance to the east of the zoo.
 "The Yorkshire Hive", a new entrance area provides a modern entrance to the park.
 Guest facilities include a larger car park, retail, dining, coffee shops and ticket centre.
 The Yorkshire Hive is free to enter.

 In 2022, the park added a new restaurant, and an overnight hotel, servicing the park and the nearby Doncaster Sheffield Airport.

 Atlantic Forest

 Another new addition in 2021, the park opened Atlantic Forest in April of that year.
-The area is themed around the Amazon lowlands and houses several animals from the South American continent, including bush dogs, maned wolf and lowland tapir.
+The area is themed around the Amazon lowlands and houses several animals from the South American continent, including bush dogs, maned wolves and lowland tapirs.

 Lion Country

 Lion Country was opened in May 2010 to house 13 African lions, which were acquired from Oradea Zoological Garden in Romania in February 2010.
 The lions had been kept in small enclosures and poor living conditions, and were in poor health as the Romanian zoo could not adequately care for them.
-As of October 2022, there are five lions in Lion Country: Simba, Carla, Crystal, Julie and Ares.
+As of October 2022, there were five lions in Lion Country: Simba, Carla, Crystal, Julie and Ares.
+Simba died at the age of 14 in October 2023.
+The park is set to rescue a lioness and her 3 cubs from Ukraine.
+They hope to have them before Christmas.